Contributor: Jay Gregorio. Lesson ID: 13379

 Extreme Weather Events

-Extreme weather conditions are prevalent in some areas of the world.
-The rising temperature of the earth's surface affects the air circulation and pressure, which results in more violent winds, hurricanes, and thunderstorms.
+Extreme weather conditions are prevalent in some areas.
+The rising temperature of the earth's surface affects air circulation and pressure, which results in more violent winds, hurricanes, and thunderstorms.

 The devastating effects of these natural disasters have a huge impact on vulnerable communities.

-Any change to climate is a global issue with huge ramifications for everyone.
+Any climate change is a global issue with huge ramifications for everyone.

-There are people who do not beleive that human impact is the driving force behind changes to our planet's climate.
+Some people do not believe that human impact is the driving force behind changes to our planet's climate.
 However, all the information available indicates that our climate is changing too quickly.

-Scientists believe it is important to rethink our practices to make sure we all have clean water and air, and a decent Earth on which to live!
+Scientists believe it is important to rethink our practices to ensure we all have clean water, air, and a decent planet on which to live!

 Move on to the Got It? section whenever you're ready!